griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 feature_image: "assets/genvis-dna-bg_optimized_v1a.png"
 date: 0010-04-01
 ---
-First you want to create a directory in your workspace for all your results of this exercise  (e.g. alignment_exercise).
+First you want to create a directory in your workspace for all your results (e.g. alignment_exercise).
 Within that directory make three subdirectories:

 - /workspace/username/align_lab/alignment_results
 - /workspace/username/align_lab/fastq_files